mamezcua-phys/lab-01a-instructions/instructions.md

-1) Firt, you should make a repo with a README.md file.
+1) First, you should make a repo with a README.md file.
 1) Then, you should `git clone` that repo, using the URL from the Clone button.
 1) Then, you should `cd /alchemy/lab-01a-instructions`
 1) Use `mkdir` and `touch` to create the following structure.